rohankatyal29/coala/doc/getting_involved/WRITING_TESTS.md

   Checks whether expression `a` is not of type `type`.

-- `assertRaises(error, function, [params...])`
+- `assertRaises(error, function, *args, **kwargs)`

   Checks whether `function` throws the specific `error`.
-When calling this assert it invokes the function with the specified `params`.
+When calling this assert it invokes the function with the specified `*args` and `**kwargs`.

 If you want more information about the python `unittest`-module, refer to the [official documentation](https://docs.python.org/3/library/unittest.html) and for asserts the subsection [assert-methods] (https://docs.python.org/3/library/unittest.html#assert-methods).

-## Template
+## Kickstart

-This section contains a concluding template that you can use as a kickstart for test-writing.
+This section contains a concluding and simple example that you can use as a kickstart for test-writing.

-Put the template under the desired folder inside `coalib/tests` or `bears/tests`, modify it to let it test your stuff and run from the coala root folder `./run_tests.py`.
+Put the code under the desired folder inside `coalib/tests` or `bears/tests`, modify it to let it test your stuff and run from the coala root folder `./run_tests.py`.

 ```python
 # Import here your needed system components.